progstr/progstr.github.com/index.md

 </appSettings>
 {% endhighlight %}

+Alternatively, you can configure the library in code only.
+Just set the `LogSettings.ApiToken` property before you start logging, best done when your application starts.

+{% highlight csharp %}
+LogSettings.ApiToken = "6f413b64-a8e1-4e25-b9e6-d83acf26ccba"; />
+{% endhighlight %}

 Getting Started
 -------------------------
 There are four log severity levels that you can use to log events of different importance: